e-dard/influxdb.com/content/docs/kapacitor/v0.1/tick/reduce_node.md

 selection,aggregation, and transformation functions from the InfluxQL language.

-NOTE: MapReduce can only be applied to batch edges.
+MapReduce may be applied to either a batch or a stream edge.
+In the case of a batch each batch is passed to the mapper idependently.
+In the case of a stream all incoming data points that have the exact same time are combined into a batch and sent to the mapper.

 ```javascript